Rare Replay: Gameplay

 A bonus feature section, "Rare Revealed", contains over an hour of behind-the-scenes footage focusing on Rare's major and unreleased games.
 The player completes in-game challenges to collect stamps, which increase the player's rank and unlock the bonus features; to collect all the stamps, the player has to finish every game and Snapshot.
 The compilation automatically grants stamps for prior progress in the package's Xbox 360 games.
 Current and former Rare employees, such as Grant Kirkhope, feature in the documentary clips, though studio founders Tim and Chris Stamper do not appear.
 "Rare Revealed" unveils gameplay footage from several unreleased games: for example, in the open world adventure game Black Widow, the player controls a spider-like robot equipped with missiles.
 The spider was expected to be recycled in Kameo 2, an unreleased sequel to Kameo which was designed with a darker tone than the original.
 Rare also worked on The Fast and the Furriest, a spiritual successor to Diddy Kong Racing with vehicle customization and track alterations.
 The company's other planned intellectual properties included the survival game prototype Sundown and the airplane-based Tailwind.
 Other "Rare Revealed" videos include unused music tracks; concept art galleries; and trivia behind some game design decisions such as Blast Corps character design, the fate of Banjo-Kazooies Stop 'n' Swop features, and audio overrides built into Killer Instinct.
 Additional "Rare Revealed" featurettes not present in Rare Replay have been released since the game's launch via the company's official YouTube channel.

+Included games by release year of original versionTitles in bold print are Xbox 360 games running under Xbox One backwards compatibility.